spijdar/distro-cl/README.md

 luajit -l cunn -e 'nn.testcuda()'
 ```

-Note!
-Tests on `nn` dont run cleanly right now, you will see warnings (though no erors)

 ## Alternative minimal no-gui install-deps

 If you are using Ubuntu, and you dont need qt, itorch, or anything gui-like, then, instead of the line `bash install-deps` in the above instructions,